Amy Casey Cooks

 sliced coffee rubbed steak.

 This coffee spice rub will take your steak to the next level.
 Just a few simple ingredients along with ground coffee make an incredible smoky charred crust on your favorite steak.
 The coffee enhances the flavor of the steak while tenderizing it too.
-This coffee rubbed steak recipe is amazing!
+This Coffee Rub Steak recipe is amazing!

 whole steak with coffee rub.